nitish-pandey/Emotion-Classification/README.md

 we predict the value for the testing messages (at this time only messages are passed not their labels) and compare with the original value/labels .
-By this the proformance of the model is analyzed using various metrices like accuracy , confusion matrix , classification report , etc.
+By this the performance of the model is analyzed using various metrices like accuracy , confusion matrix , classification report , etc.

 If the performance of the model is good .
 The model is ready to use and can be saved.